atomiclaboratory/systems_immunology_course_2024/README.md

 - 💻 Transition from theory to hands-on application to use AI and machine learning techniques to analyze immunological data and predict outcomes related to immune responses.

 ## 🔗 **Resources**
-- **Course Materials:** Available in the "Course Materials" folder.
-- **Reading Materials:** 📖 Key publications and supplementary readings are available in the "Reading Materials" folder.
+- **Course Materials**: All course materials, including lecture notes, reading materials, and assignment instructions, are available in the ["Course Materials"](./Course%20Materials) folder, organized by modules.
-- **Software Tools:** 🛠️ Installation guides and usage instructions for PANDORA are available in the "Software Tools" folder.
+- **Software Tools**: Instructions for PANDORA software installation and usage are provided within the Module 4 materials.

 ## 📬 **Contact**
-If you have any questions or need further assistance, please reach out to the course instructor, Dr. Tomic, at **[atomic@bu.edu](mailto:atomic@bu.edu)**.
+If you have any questions or need further assistance, please reach out to the course instructor, Dr. Adriana Tomic, at **[atomic@bu.edu](mailto:atomic@bu.edu)**.
 Explore our work at the **[Atomic Lab](http://atomic-lab.org)**.

-This README file provides an overview of the course structure and content, guiding students through each module and highlighting the key learning objectives and activities.
-The GitHub page will serve as a central hub for all course-related materials, including lecture notes, reading materials, and assignment submissions.